piyush29-y/Retail-dashboard/README.md

+RETAIL SALES DASHBOARD
 - A dashboard that represents retail company sales insights.
 INCLUDED
 - Monthly revenue
 - Total order
 - Order by city and more.

+  HOW TO OPEN FILE
+- Download the file
+- Install power bi desktop
-- Download the file and open it in power bi.
+- Open the file in power bi